Participating in the Sophomore Scholars in Residence Program and Themed Communities

 • Students must successfully pass the fall semester course to be able to continue to participate in the spring semester for SSIR communities

-Students will be enrolled in any/all courses prior to regular course registration each semester by the New Student and Transition Programs Office
+Students will be enrolled in any/all courses prior to regular course registration each semester by the Office of Living-Learning & New Student Programs.

 • Housing Requirements